ReagentX/purple_air_api/docs/api/channel_methods.md

 * `PM10.0_CF_1_ug/m3`
   * mass concentration calculated from count data for particle sizes ~0.3um to ~10um for “standard” particles (From Plantower 5003/1003)

-Channel B Primary:
+Child Primary:

 * `created_at`
   * Timestamp of data posting to ThingSpeak (created by ThingSpeak)
 * `entry_id`
-  * row number relative to all data channel A primary data (created by ThingSpeak)
+  * row number relative to all data child primary data (created by ThingSpeak)
 * `PM1.0_CF_ATM_ug/m3`
   * mass concentration calculated from count data for particle sizes ~0.3um to ~1.0um for “atmospheric” particles (From Plantower 5003/1003)
 * `PM2.5_CF_ATM_ug/m3`